Wilder1222/GeniusFlow-X/README.md

 ---

-## Foreword

-I am a backend software engineer specializing in Java.
-I believe that in the AI era, the future belongs to **Full Stack + AI** rapid applications.
-As a beginner in frontend and full-stack development, this is my first experiment with **Full Stack + AI**.
-Prior to this, I had no experience with Next.js frameworks and related tech stacks.
+## 🚀 About This Project

+As a backend developer deeply rooted in the Java ecosystem, I foresee that **"Full Stack + AI"** is reshaping the future of software engineering, leading the revolution of **Rapid Apps**.

+GeniusFlow-X marks my milestone as a new explorer in the full-stack realm, embracing the **AI Native** development paradigm.
+Starting from scratch with the modern Next.js stack, this journey validates the boundless expansion of technical frontiers.

-This project is **100% developed using Antigravity**.
+This project was **100% collaboratively developed with Antigravity**, serving as a vivid footnote to the era of human-AI co-creation.

-**Features are currently incomplete and actively being updated.**
+🚧 **Validation continues, features are evolving...**

 ## 📖 Introduction